 - All meetings of the Council shall be held in accessible facilities.

 - All Council and standing and committee meetings will be audio recorded by a member of the Council staff.

 - The audio recordings of all Council and standing committee meetings will be posted by Council staff.
 A written summary will constitute the minutes of the meeting.

 - Such audio recordings and minutes shall be posted on the SBCC website.

 - The minutes and audio recordings will be retained according to the SBCC records retention schedule.

 - All minutes will be produced for Council or standing committee for their respective review and approval.

 - All material to be placed on the agenda for a regular meeting must be submitted to Council staff two weeks prior to the regular meeting date, unless approved by the Chair of the Council.

-- Minutes for the previous Council meeting and the agenda for the next scheduled Council meeting will be mailed to the Council members and interested public at least ten days prior to the next regular Council meeting date for their consideration.
+- Minutes for the previous Council meeting and the agenda for the next scheduled Council meeting will be emailed to the Council members and interested public and posted for public review at least ten days prior to the next regular Council meeting date for their consideration.